-- 35 For end-to-end (E2E) testing (both vertical and horizontal), it is important the test scope is clear. - 36 Which processes, which scenarios, which integrations, which systems etc. are in scope (and which - 37 are out of scope).
-The SAP Quality Risk Analysis is a good input to define E2E testing and connect - 38 the individual processes to an E2E process.
-However, to build proper E2E scenarios, you need to - 39 have input from the specialists (business owners and functional/ technical resources).
-The one who - 40 is (or will be) using the system most, the end user, is the best specialist out there.
-They should - 41 know what the business needs are to achieve the business value and how the system should be - 42 - 43 As soon as the E2E scenario (process-wise) is defined, it is important to define the data you want to - 44 validate (data-wise).
-Process-wise is a forward-thinking process, data-wise is a backwards thinking - 45 process.
-For determining the test data needed, start at the end of the process with the last team in - 46 the E2E scenario (often Finance) and ask them what they want to validate, what specific conditions - 47 they want to check in the, for example, general ledger or cost & profit centers.
-When this is known, - 48 it is important to think backwards which product, material, service, ship-to-party/ sold-to-party and
+For end-to-end (E2E) testing (both vertical and horizontal), it is important the test scope is clear.
+Which processes, which scenarios, which integrations, which systems etc. are in scope (and which are out of scope).
+The SAP Quality Risk Analysis is a good input to define E2E testing and connect the individual processes to an E2E process.
+However, to build proper E2E scenarios, you need to have input from the specialists (business owners and functional/ technical resources).
+The one who is (or will be) using the system most, the end user, is the best specialist out there.
+They should know what the business needs are, to achieve the business value and how the system should be used.

-- or client you want to use to validate this outcome.
-Determine the output and manage the (master) - 2 test data.
-Work backwards to make sure the data is aligned, available in all systems (enough stock, - 3 customer and sold-to parties are in sync and available, material numbers exist etc.). - 4 When this is all in place, documented and agreed, you are ready to execute the horizontal E2E test. - 5 To track progress of the E2E test execution, a test management tool is recommended where you can - 6 assign different steps in the E2E flow to different resources/teams (see LO30). - 7 Preferable, to do efficient, effective and faster manual E2E test execution, bring all involved E2E - 8 stakeholders in the same room.
-This will increase and improve communication, accelerate execution, - 9 increase understanding and will contribute to team building.
+As soon as the E2E scenario (process-wise) is defined, it is important to define the data you want to validate (data-wise).
+Process-wise is a forward-thinking process, data-wise is a backwards thinking process.
+For determining the test data needed, start at the end of the process with the last team in the E2E scenario (often Finance) and ask them what they want to validate, what specific conditions they want to check in the, for example, general ledger or cost & profit centers.
+When this is known, it is important to think backwards which product, material, service, ship-to-party/ sold-to-party and or client you want to use to validate this outcome.
+Determine the output and manage the (master) test data.
+Work backwards to make sure the data is aligned, available in all systems (enough stock, customer and sold-to parties are in sync and available, material numbers exist etc.).

+When this is all in place, documented and agreed, you are ready to execute the horizontal E2E test.
+To track progress of the E2E test execution, a test management tool is recommended where you can assign different steps in the E2E flow to different resources/teams (see LO30).

+Preferable, to do efficient, effective and faster manual E2E test execution, bring all involved E2E stakeholders in the same room.
+This will increase and improve communication, accelerate execution, increase understanding and will contribute to team building.